bokeh/bokeh/sphinx/source/docs/dev_guide/setup.rst

     basis with the ``-c`` command line option to ``conda``, e.g.
     ``conda install -c bokeh -c conda-forge <pkgs>``

-It's also necessary to install `conda-build` first, to bootstrap the rest of these instructions.
+It's also necessary to install `jinja2` and `pyyaml` first, to bootstrap the rest of these instructions.
 To do that, execute:

 .. code-block:: sh

-    conda install conda-build
+    conda install jinja2 pyyaml

 From the top level of the *source checkout* directory, execute the following command at your command prompt to install all the required packages: